 Dyson Pure Cool vs Dyson Pure Cool Me.
 It's a David and Goliath conflict, pitting Dyson against Dyson in a bloody battle for air-movement-based superiority.
+And with temperatures soaring in the UK, what better time to decide which you should buy.

 Although the first thing we should note is that for some reason, Dyson has decided to rename its taller air purifier fan 'Dyson Purifier Cool', but has not renamed its smaller sibling along similar lines.
 Nor has it renamed the Pure Cool's successor, the Pure Hot + Cool Formaldehyde as 'Purifier' either.
 What is one to do in the face of this nomenclature madness?
 Beats me.